Chopping vegetables in a jiffy and suddenly got a cut.

 Getting late to office so tried shaving quickly and got nicked.

 Aren’t these scenarios a part of our day-to-day routine?
 Most of us might have been a spectator or a victim of cuts and wounds.
-While we are all pro at quickly grabbing a home remedy like turmeric powder and applying it on the wound to stop bleeding, it is not a great idea to do so.
-The reason being, although turmeric has anti-inflammatory and antiseptic properties, not cleaning the wound can increase the risk of infection.
 There are few first-aid measures which can help to stop bleeding and lower your risk of infection.
 So if you experience a cut or bruise or spot anyone with the same condition, here is what you need to do.

 First-Aid For Cuts And Bruises